losrobbos/data-modeling-guide/relationship-types/README.md

 Many to Many: One Item A can have MANY of the other item B AND one item B can have many items of A

-Technique: Reference items by ID

 Examples:
 - Book and Authors => one book can be written by many authors.
 One author can write many books
 - Product Customer => one Product can be bought by MANY customers.
 One customer can buy MANY products
 - Employee Project => one Employee can be in many projects.
 One projects can have many employees
 - User Todos => one user can have many todos.
 One todo can be shared by many users

+### Technique 1: Reference items by arrays on both sides

 Implementation in Mongoose - Example Employee Projects:
 ```